 I’ve three Schengen visas in my passport so far.
-Other than the first time (when it was a self-planned trip) During the second and the third trip was a media trip where I was invited by a tourism board.
-And since my trip was sponsored by them, I did not have much problem in obtaining the visa (read: how to contact tourism boards as a blogger).
+Other than the first time (when it was a self-planned trip) During the second and third trip was a media trip to where I was invited by a tourism board.
+And since my trip was sponsored by them, I did not have much problem obtaining the visa (read: how to contact tourism boards as a blogger).

 But when I applied for my Schengen travel visa for the first time, my case was rather unusual.
 Though I mentioned in the cover letter that I work as an independent travel blogger, technically I had no job and no regular source of income.
 But I mentioned it all very clearly in my cover letter.

 I wrote, “I’ve recently started travel blogging after quitting my job and so far I have been working as a freelance writer.
 But since my bank account has enough funds to cover my cost of living for the total duration of my travel in Europe, I should be fine to handle my travel costs”.